goyalvipul/homeassistant/Ubuntu_kiosk_setup.md

 Decision Guide & Limitations
 Limitations

-Touch Input: Ubuntu on-screen keyboards (e.g., onboard) are clunky vs Android.
+Touch input: Ubuntu on-screen keyboards are less smooth than Android.

-Power Button: Chromebooks often lack “Power On After Power Loss.”
+Power recovery: Chromebooks may lack a “Power On After Power Loss” setting.

-Motion Detection: Requires external HA motion sensors (unless using heavy webcam motion software).
+Motion detection: Requires external motion sensors (unless using CPU-heavy webcam detection).

 Choose This Setup If…

 You want a large, stable, always-on display

-You prefer Ethernet and instant video stream performance
+Prefer Ethernet and fast camera feed performance

-You want zero battery management
+Want zero battery management

 Choose a Tablet If…

-You need camera-based presence wake
+You need camera-based screen wake

-You need typing frequently
+You type often on the device

-You prefer a lightweight, portable device
+You want a lightweight interface

+---

-If you'd like, I can also:
+If you want, I can also:

-✅ Generate a kiosk.service template with variables
+✅ Package this into a downloadable `README.md` file
-✅ Create a GitHub repository structure (/docs, /config, /scripts) ✅ Export as a downloadable README.md file
+✅ Create a full GitHub repo structure (`/services`, `/ha_config`, `/scripts`)
+✅ Add screenshots or architecture diagrams